Noah-Everett/ANNIE_GPVM/bin/README.md

 ### About

-`run_wcsim.sh` is used to run WCSim to propigate events from GENIE/g4dirt files.
+`run_wcsim.sh` is used to run WCSim to propagate events from GENIE/g4dirt files.

 ### Usage
 ```
 run_wcsim.sh -r=<run number (or numbers using `*`.
 Ex: \`-r='4*'\`)>
              -p=</path/to/primaries/dir>
-             -n=<number of events per primary file to propigate>
+             -n=<number of events per primary file to propagate>
              -g=</path/to/geometry/file.gdml>
              -o=</path/to/output/dir>
              -h|--help